Recent Examples of crocus from the Web

-Any of about 75 species of low-growing plants, with corms, that make up the genus Crocus (iris family), native to the Alps, southern Europe, and the Mediterranean and widely grown for their cuplike blooms in early spring or fall.
-The spring-flowering sorts have a floral tube so long that the ovary is belowground, sheltered from climatic changes.
-Saffron comes from C. sativus of western Asia.
-The alpine C. vernus is the chief ancestor of the common garden crocus.
-Dutch yellow crocus (C. flavus) and C. biflorus are popular spring-flowering species.
+A low-growing plant with a corm, the crocus belongs to the iris family.
+There are about 75 species of crocus.
+They are native to the Alps, southern Europe, and the Mediterranean and are widely grown for their cuplike blooms in early spring or fall.
+The spring-flowering sorts have a floral tube so long that the ovary is below ground, sheltered from climatic changes.
+Saffron comes from a species of crocus that is native to western Asia.
+The alpine crocus is the chief ancestor of the common garden crocus.

 : a small purple, yellow, or white flower that blooms in the early spring